 There are two ways of claiming that some news is fake or not: First, an attack on the factual points.
 Second, the language.
 The former can only be done through substantial searches into the internet with automated query systems.
 It could be an overwhelming task, especially for someone who is just getting started with data science and natural language processing.

 The latter is possible through a natural language processing pipeline followed by a machine learning pipeline.
 It is how we would implement our fake news detection project in Python.
 It is another one of the problems that are recognized as a machine learning problem posed as a natural language processing problem.
+If you are a beginner and interested to learn more about data science, check out our data science online courses from top universities.

 There are many datasets out there for this type of application, but we would be using the one mentioned here.
 The data contains about 7500+ news feeds with two target labels: fake or real.
 The dataset also consists of the title of the specific news piece.